zouvier/BTC-Mapper/README.md

-next step is to create a graph that shows when the wallet made a positive return along with news articles that were out at the time
+next step is to create a graph that shows when the wallet made a positive return along with news articles that were out at the time more advance version using Dash is to be created
 -- further development on this will be made in the near future--

 ~~~~